 David van den Bosch – A Dutch writer, storyteller and drama teacher, David was the first city poet of Amersfoort and is the author of the Connla Quinn mystery novels, the third of which is due to be published in 2020.
 He is also one half of international storytelling duo Dá Fhili and in 2010 created the play The Versatile Death of Mr Martens for Theatre Company Kanalje, playing homicide detective Peter de Valk as a tribute to Columbo.

-Rich Weill – A practising lawyer and former prosecutor in the US, Rich is a life-long Columbo devotee who has contributed several articles to this blog.
-He’s also a playwright and author, and quite possibly the single most knowledgeable commentator on Columbo that I’ve ever encountered.
+Rich Weill – A practising lawyer and former prosecutor in the US, Rich is a life-long Columbo devotee who has contributed several articles to this blog and recently created two scripts for a Columbo prequel series set in 1957 New York.
+Rich is also a playwright and author, and one of the most knowledgeable commentators on Columbo that I’ve ever encountered.

 Jenn Zuko – Alphabetically last but definitely not least, Colorado resident Jenn is an English and theatre professor, and also (excitingly) a fight director for stage combat.
 A super-fan of both Sherlock Holmes and Lieutenant Columbo, Jen tweets as @bonzuko.

 How it’ll work